 Kiel Naval History

-The 100 kilometres long freshwater Kiel Canal links the North Sea and the Baltic and is the busiest artificial waterway.
-This giant piece of German engineering took 9,000 workers, eight years to dig.
-Today the Kiel Canal is the basis for the trade between the countries of the Baltic area and the rest of the world.
+The Kiel Canal, a remarkable, 100-kilometre-long stretch of freshwater, links the North Sea and the Baltic and is the busiest artificial waterway.
+This magnificent example of German engineering took 9,000 workers eight years to dig and today plays a major role in trade between the countries of the Baltic and the rest of the world.